Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Rick A. Ross - Whiting Petroleum Corp.

 Yes.
 Obviously, we can't see all the way out through 2018 at this point, but what we can see in the pricing commitments we have from our vendors cost appear to be flat on the completion side and we're continuing to see gains in efficiency.
-So, my prediction would be flat on cost – overall well cost (18:33).
+So, my prediction would be flat on cost- overall well cost.

 John A. Freeman - Raymond James & Associates, Inc.